-25 Endowment funds
+26 Endowment funds

 Endowment funds represent assets which must be held permanently by the Charity.
-Income arising on the endowment funds can be used in accordance with the objects of the Charity and is included as unrestricted income.
-Any capital gains or losses arising on the assets form part of the fund.
+Income arising on the endowment funds can be used in accordance with the objects of the Charity and is included as unapplied total return until transferred to income.
+Any capital gains or losses arising on the assets form part of the fund and are included as unapplied total return until transferred to income.